kebaldwi/DNAC-TEMPLATES/LABS/LAB-6-Ansible/dnac-9-ansible/07-verify.md

 ![DNAC Provision Menu](images/provision.png)

-This view shows all devices in the Cisco DNA Center inventory.
+This view shows all devices in the Catalyst Center inventory.
 To view your devices, click `Global` in the upper left section of the window next to the hamburger menu select in turn each layer of the hierarchy.

 ![DNAC Filter Inventory](images/site_filter.png)